FreaxMATE/FreaxMATE.github.io/content/linux/manjaro-mate/index.md

 welcome to my new website, this is my first post here 🎉 - It is about a customized Manjaro MATE ISO I created.

-My favourite desktop environment currently is the MATE Desktop, however especially for new users it is not a very user-friendly implementation in most distributions.
+My favorite desktop environment currently is the MATE Desktop, however especially for new users it is not a very user-friendly implementation in most distributions.
 So I personally always configured the stock MATE experience to make it much more usable and polished.
 But actually you should not have to do so much to get an acceptable experience out of a desktop environment.

 A Distribution doing a great job with their MATE Edition is Ubuntu MATE.
 I used to run this Distribution but much more prefer Manjaro/ Arch Linux as the backend.
 That's why I changed to Manjaro MATE and they're definitely better than some other Distribution with the MATE Desktop but not quite as good as Ubuntu MATE.
 So I created a customized Manjaro MATE ISO 🎉 🎊